Department of Extension

 Topical Tales(wksp) at Kingston School of Art

-A one day lecture-workshop in collaboration with research platform ACED and Alternative Art School.
+A one day lecture-workshop in collaboration with research platform ACED and the Royal College of Art.
 The event engaged with post-truth politics and the blurring of fact and fiction within design and journalistic practices.
 Speakers included Mould Map, Daniel Nørregaard, and ACED.

 Spatial design referenced news sandwich boards through the fastening of programmes and intersecting grids that framed critical quotes.
 The workshop then employed rapid digital image production, responding to current affairs in a collective online collage.
 News of the day created a visual toolkit and topicaltales.eu becames its sandbox.